nonseodion/test-docs/protocol/DeFiSmartAccount/Core/NbnAccountV2.md

 # NbnAccountV2

-Handles every function call to the smart contract.
-It is a proxy contract that routes function calls to the right implementation using the fallback function.
+This is the main DSA contract.
+It is a proxy contract that routes function calls to an extension using a fallback function.

 ## Address